-Remark 1.7.6 We note that as we compute the degree of the dual $\check{Z}$ , we also compute the degrees of the duals of the closures of at least some of the strata of the canonical Whitney stratification $Z = \bigsqcup{\alpha} Z{\alpha}$ .
+Remark 1.8.6 We note that as we compute the degree of the dual $\check{Z}$ , we also compute the degrees of the duals of the closures of at least some of the strata of the canonical Whitney stratification $Z = \bigsqcup{\alpha} Z{\alpha}$ .
 This suggests the definition of the total dual of the projective variety Z: it is the union of the duals of the closures of the strata of its canonical Whitney stratification.
 For example if Z is the dual of a general non singular projective plane curve its total dual is the union of that curve, its bitangents and its tangents of inflexion, corresponding respectively to the nodes and cusps of Z. The total dual gives a tangentially exploded view of the singularities of Z.

-Aknowledgement The authors are grateful to Arturo Giles Flores for his useful remarks on a preliminary version of the text.
+Aknowledgement The authors are grateful to Arturo Giles Flores for his useful remarks on a preliminary version of the text, and to the referee for his or her careful reading and subsequent suggestions.